Education -- United States

 Found in 16 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume copy book of Catherine Morris.
-The volume includes a list of place names, religious and moral quotations, and an acrostic poem of the alphabet, which were used by Morris to practice her handwriting.
+Overview The copy book of Catherine Morris includes a list of place names, religious and moral quotations, and an acrostic poem of the alphabet, all of which were used by Morris to practice her handwriting.
 The end of the volume also includes different text styles, which were labeled as Square text, Roman print, German text, and Italic print.

 Overview Born in Germany, Emmy Noether was a distinguished mathematician who immigrated to the United States as a refugee Jewish scholar in the 1930s where she took a teaching position at Bryn Mawr College.
 During the 1934-1935 academic year Noether taught one graduate level course in Algebra in the department of mathematics.
 Noether died suddenly in 1935 at the Bryn Mawr Hospital.
 The collection consists mainly of material written about Noether and memorializing Noether.